-Lucky for us, out of only 6 covered bridges remaining in the entire state of Maryland, 3 of them located right here in Frederick Md.
+Lucky for us, out of only 6 covered bridges in Maryland, 3 of them are located right here in Frederick Md.

 All 3 of the Covered Bridges in Frederick Md were recorded on the National Park Service’s National Register of Historic Places on June 23, 1978.

 Visiting these covered bridges is something I’ve always wanted to do, but have never taken the time out to do it until now.